-The Congregation of the Sisters of St Joseph, ABN 33 293 441 659, is committed to a world in which the rights and dignity of each person is realised.
+The Congregation of the Sisters of Saint Joseph, ABN 33 293 441 659, is committed to a world in which the rights and dignity of each person is realised.

 What information do we collect?

-The Sisters of St Joseph regularly asks for information that helps us to engage with you.
+The Sisters of Saint Joseph regularly ask for information that helps us to engage with you.
 We collect personal information about individuals including supporters, volunteers, contractors and job applicants.
 It is your choice how much information you provide and you may deal with us on an anonymous basis or by using a pseudonym when you make inquiries through our Website; or make general inquiries by telephone and do not require a further response from us; or to make a donation anonymously.
-We may however, need certain contact details from you to respond to inquiries or to otherwise deal with you.
+We may however, need certain contact details from you to respond to inquiries or to otherwise communicate with you.

 - Personal details, like name or date of birth

 - Payment information for donations